WHY POP GOLD RADIO? WHY NOW?

 Is mainly personal!
 LOL.
 I have a wife & a son, who’s in 10th grade, & keeps me hopping as an older dad, for sure!
 I already had white hair (premature runs in my family), but I REALLY have it now! 🙂

 Too many to list.
 Oh, what the heck: crab cakes, pasta of any kind, greek salads, bagels (my downfall), Indian food, great New Jersey diner omelets.
 I’ll throw in Rita’s Italian Ices!

 I don’t watch anywhere near as much as I used to (I suspect many of you are the same) with the advent of the internet, but mainly sports (baseball, football, a little golf & tennis) & news.
-Still a Letterman guy (I stopped liking Leno in 1992).
-In the past: The Honeymooners, American Bandstand, What’s My Line?, Perry Mason, The Twilight Zone, Wonderama, Combat!, The Fugitive, Password, The Ed Sullivan Show, The Dick Van Dyke Show, I Dream Of Jeannie (Barbara Eden was my main early-teen crush), Bewitched, Get Smart, Batman, The Monkees, The Avengers (especially Linda Thorson), Rowan & Martin’s Laugh-In, Carson (especially the 60s-early 70s), Cavett, Room 222 (Karen Valentine: crush #2), The NOW Explosion, The Mary Tyler Moore Show, MASH, The Paper Chase, Letterman (daytime & nighttime), Moonlighting, L.A.
+In the past: The Honeymooners, American Bandstand, What’s My Line?, Perry Mason, The Twilight Zone, Wonderama, Combat!, The Fugitive, Password, The Ed Sullivan Show, The Dick Van Dyke Show, I Dream Of Jeannie (Barbara Eden was my main early-teen crush), Bewitched (Samantha: crush #2), Get Smart, Batman, The Monkees, The Avengers (especially Linda Thorson), Rowan & Martin’s Laugh-In, Carson (especially the 60s-early 70s), Cavett, Room 222 (Karen Valentine: crush #3), The NOW Explosion, The Mary Tyler Moore Show, MASH, The Paper Chase, Letterman (daytime & nighttime), Moonlighting, L.A.
 Law, Our World (Linda Ellerbee & Ray Gandolf), Thirtysomething, The Days & Nights Of Molly Dodd, China Beach (Dana Delany: OMG), Later with Bob Costas (my all-time favorite “serious” talk show), Twin Peaks, Beverly Hills 90210, Melrose Place, Northern Exposure, Seinfeld, Law & Order (the Jerry Orbach years), The Larry Sanders Show, Mad About You, Friends, Sex & The City, Ally McBeal, Unhappily Ever After (guilty pleasure; see: Nikki Cox), Buffy The Vampire Slayer (the most underrated show EVER), The Sopranos, Everybody Loves Raymond (laughed every single episode), Frasier, Sports Night (an undiscovered gem), Who Wants To Be A Millionaire (the Regis years), Once & Again (a child of divorce-it made me cry), The West Wing, American Idol, Mad Men.